 Interestingly, the pink philodendron is a hybrid plant of different species of Philodendron.

 The highly valued pink variegation is a result of genetic mutation.
-It's challenging to sustain the pink color, which makes it difficult to grow commercially and are costly.
+It’s challenging to sustain the pink color, which makes it difficult to grow commercially and is costly.